For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If this is at least your second Student Loan statement since graduating, this row will show a balance of zero, as you've not borrowed any extra money during the period it covers.

-While Plan 4 loans have a lower interest rate than those on Plan 2, you may still wince at the sight of even more money being added to your debt.
-This will especially be the case if it's more than the amount you've managed to pay off during the same period.
+Although other Student Loans might have higher interest rates than Plan 4, you may still wince at the sight of even more money being added to your debt – especially if it's more than the amount you've managed to pay off during the same period.

-Regardless of the size of your debt, you will only ever repay 9% of your earnings over the threshold (currently £27,660/year).
-In fact, to put things into context, an extra £1 million of interest could be added to your debt every year and it still wouldn't change the size of your monthly repayments.
+Regardless of the size of your debt, you'll only ever repay 9% of your earnings over the threshold (currently £33,795/year).
+To put things into context, an extra £1 million of interest could be added to your debt every year, and it still wouldn't change the size of your monthly repayments.

 All the interest does is increase the time it'll take you to repay your loan in full.
-But, of course, this also increases the chance of it being written off before you've cleared the balance.
-This is something which became even more likely when Scottish students moved to the higher repayment threshold of Plan 4.
+But, of course, this also increases the chance of it being written off before you've cleared the balance – and this became even more likely when Scottish students moved to the higher repayment threshold of Plan 4.

 The total repayments made during the statement period should be 9% of your earnings over the threshold applicable at that time.

-In the previous financial year, the threshold was £25,375.
-However, prior to 6th April 2021, Plan 4 loans were part of Plan 1, so were subject to these thresholds which changed each year.
+In the previous financial year, the threshold was £32,745.
+However, prior to 6th April 2021, Plan 4 loans were part of Plan 1, so were subject to these thresholds, which changed each year.

 So, if you're looking at a repayment statement that includes any time before April 2021, remember that the repayment threshold was significantly lower than it is now.
 As such, repayments would have kicked in when you were earning much less.